asciifaceman/termui/README.md

-# termui reloaded
+# Tooey

 This is a FORK of gizak/termui see [FORK.MD](FORK.md) for details.

 [<img src="./_assets/demo.gif" alt="demo cast under osx 10.10; Terminal.app; Menlo Regular 12pt.)" width="100%">](./_examples/demo.go)

-termui is a cross-platform and fully-customizable terminal dashboard and widget library built on top of [termbox-go](https://github.com/nsf/termbox-go).
-It is inspired by [blessed-contrib](https://github.com/yaronn/blessed-contrib) and [tui-rs](https://github.com/fdehau/tui-rs) and written purely in Go.
+tooey is a cross-platform and customizable terminal dashboard and widget library built on top of [tcell](https://github.com/gdamore/tcell) (formerly termbox-go pre-fork).
+This project was inspired by its parent, gizak/termui.

 ## Features